john-wigg/best-data-practices/README.md

 If publishing in a journals, there may by restrictions on what licenses you are allowed to use so make sure to check with your publisher first.

-Licensing may also be a factor when applying the FAIR data principles: To meet the R (Reusable) criteria your *(Meta)data are released with a clear and accessible data usage license* [[8]](#cite-fair-license).
+Licensing may also be a factor when applying the FAIR data principles: To meet the R (Reusable) criteria your *(Meta)data are released with a clear and accessible data usage license*.
 The protocol you are using should also be *open, free and universally implementable* so make sure you read the licenses of any component you are using as well.
-Licensing also makes sure that researcher re-using your data know how to cite you, an important aspect of data provenance in FAIR data [[9]](#cite-fair-provenance-2).
+Licensing also makes sure that researcher re-using your data know how to cite you, an important aspect of data provenance in FAIR data [[7]](#cite-fair-provenance-2).

 There are good resources to learn about and choose the correct license for your publication https://choosealicense.com/.